epfl-mobots/tdm-python/doc/lowlevel.md

 ### Interactive Python

-This section will describe only the use of `ClientAsync`, the highest-level way to interact with a robot, with asynchronous methods which behave nicely in a non-blocking way if you need to perform other tasks such as running a user interface.
-All the tools described above use `ClientAsync`, except for `tdmclient.tools.tdmdiscovery` which doesn't communicate with the robots.
+This section describes only the use of `ClientAsync`, the highest-level way to interact with a robot, with asynchronous methods which behave nicely in a non-blocking way if you need to perform other tasks such as running a user interface.
+All the tools described above use `ClientAsync`, except for `tdmdiscovery` which doesn't communicate with the robots.

 First we'll type commands interactively by starting Python&nbsp;3 without argument.
 To start Python&nbsp;3, open a terminal window (Windows Terminal or Command Prompt in Windows, Terminal in macOS or Linux) and type `python3`.
 TDM replies should arrive quicker than typing at the keyboard.
 Next section shows how to interact with the TDM from a program where you wait for replies and use them immediately to run as fast as possible.